nikolay-turpitko/x-go-templator/README.md

 I wrote it to automate creation of invoices.
 But it is able to create another types of simple one or several page reports as well.

+**TL;DR** It's an experimental project (so, "x-" prefix in the name).
+I'm doing it for my own needs and fun.
+PRs are welcome, but I have no time (and intention) for providing good docs and support.

 Think about it like about Go `text/template` engine plus YAML file parser wrapped as a CLI tool.
 Not much more than that.